andyk/andyk.github.io/_posts/2024-12-12-konwinski-prize.md

 Why restrict Kprize to open source code and open weight models?
 I am passionate about open source\!
 One of the things I love most about open source is how it taps into a bigger community energy \- individuals building off the work of other individuals to do something big.
 I love that feeling of getting swept up into something much bigger than yourself.
 That moment when you look at your team and say, “*whoa, are we actually doing this?*” That’s how I felt when I was working on Spark at Berkeley, and that’s how I hope those who work on the Kprize feel.

-One day in early 2024 I had the idea to put them all of the above together and the Kprize was born\!
+One day in early 2024 I had the idea to put all of the above together and the Kprize was born\!
 I assembled a team to adapt SWE-bench’s collection pipeline and implement the evaluation part on Kaggle’s infrastructure.
 For this competition we will collect a new test set after the submission deadline.

 And finally, shoutouts to the core members of the Kprize team for standing this up: Chris Rytting, Justin Field, Alex Shaw, and K. Tighe.
 And also thanks to Kaggle for their deep partnership.